-The data are gathered twice annually, in the fall and spring.
+The data are gathered each enrollment term: fall, winter, spring, and summer for LA Tech.
 For this indicator, fall data (the national standard) will be used.

 The indicator will be calculated by matching the records of incoming full-time first-time freshmen enrolled in a fall semester to the records of the two successive fall semesters.
 This is the national standard for the calculation of an institutional graduation rate.